 One man tries climbing the water tank, but Bigger hits the guy’s fingers with the butt of his gun and the man falls back.
 Finally, somebody tells him he’s surrounded and he might as well give up.

 Bigger knows they’re afraid.
 He also knows he’ll be caught or killed, one or the other, soon, but he’s not afraid.

 He hears them yell to hurry up with the hose but he doesn’t know what they mean.
 The trapdoor opens and somebody yells that it’s his last chance.
 He lays still until the stream of water hits and he realizes what they’re doing: trying to coax him out with force.

 The water hits him and takes his breath away with the pain.
 He’s freezing and, as they yell at him to throw down his gun, he lets go of it and gives up.

 The men keep yelling at him to throw down the gun but he doesn’t have enough strength to do it.
 He tries but his fingers are stiff and frozen.
 He can’t do it.

 The water hits him again and he can’t hold on.
 So he falls over the edge of the tank onto the roof below, face-first.

 They drop him through the trapdoor, then drag him by his feet, down the hall, down the stairs, his head bumping on each stair as they go.

 Bigger tries to protect his head with his arms but soon he has no strength left.

-Outside, he’s dragged into the show to shouts of "Lynch him" and "kill him!"
+Outside, he’s dragged into the snow to shouts of "lynch him" and "kill him!"